Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

- goto prison v double freedom; safer to stay c̄ first axiom ^ breaking the law in /low crime|high bribe/ rate densities is how to get away with it, like patching planes #compstat (2(12))/(3(12)+`s/..|1|2|3|../c/`) probaballistics c(the house edge) into a gamblers fallacy comes from 2/3 bets (which outsides are /doublet?s|twins/, and which outsides are /trip(let?)?s/?), it's always better to change; just like monty hall problem there are 2 2/3 bets, but changing overlaps some heat
+ goto prison v double freedom; safer to stay c̄ first axiom ^ breaking the law in /low crime|high bribe/ rate densities is how to get away with it, like patching planes #compstat this is like /track?ing/ governmental corruption (im)probabilities through linguistics (geometry,..), and threading the needles of the evidence board; to discover /spies|intelligences|../ the public don't know about, because the "government" autamatically assumes everyone is a criminal (especiialy law enforcement, judges,..) there are many promotional (fast)tracks; up, and out,..
+(2(12))/(3(12)+`s/..|1|2|3|../c/`) probaballistics c(the house edge) into a gamblers fallacy comes from 2/3 bets (which outsides are /doublet?s|twins/, and which outsides are /trip(let?)?s/?), it's always better to change; just like monty hall problem there are 2 2/3 bets, but changing overlaps some heat